-- 1. Unpack the shipping carton.
-Ensure that the package contains a CD-ROM, three ferrite rings, two cable glands, and the unit. - 2.
+- Unpack the shipping carton.
+Ensure that the package contains a CD-ROM, two ferrite rings, two cable glands, and the unit. - 2.
 Determine the optimum location for the detector. - 3.
-Mount APIC or Relay Card inside the detector, if required. - 4.
+Mount the APIC or relay card inside the detector, if required. - 4.
 Mount the docking station. - 5.
 Connect the docking station to the sampling pipe network. - 6.
 Mount the detector to the docking station.